Skip to Main Content

 Read Regularly: A Professional’s Bookshelf

-Do you subscribe to and/or regularly read one or more of the following publications?
+Do you subscribe to and/or regularly read one or more of the academic journals focused on genealogy?
+A sampling is listed below.

 Bettinger, Blaine T., and Debbie Parker Wayne.
 Genetic Genealogy in Practice.
 Arlington, Virginia: National Genealogical Society, 2016.